xtanaa001/Xiaoqi-Homepage/content/optcourse_backup.md

 - _Presentation_: You will give a presentation in class -- based on your paper review and proposal.
 Your presentation will be evaluated by using a scoring grid relative to the following criteria: i) clarity of the content (e.g., structure of the slides), ii) clarity of the presentation, and iii) effectiveness of addressing possible questions.
 These three criteria are equally important in evaluating your presentation.
 - _Report_: This is a research-oriented graduate course, and it is up to you to decide what your final report is about -- proof of a new theorem, a new implementation, or a new survey -- but it must be related to your proposal, your presentation, and of course, the topics covered by this course.
 Your final report will be evaluated by using a scoring grid relative to the following criteria: i) novelty, ii) consistency to the proposal and presentation, and iii) relevance to this course.
 Please note that **`Novelty`** does not necessarily mean novel research results: you will be awarded bonus marks if you make novel research discoveries that are relevant to this course, but they are not necessary to get full marks in the project.
 For more details, please refer to our [project guidlines](https://drive.google.com/file/d/1KaYzXP7_rg-533yhI2kpgRfUBskqThR8/view?usp=sharing).

 For each evaluation criteria, a score will be assigned between 1 and 5 (i.e., 1: very low, 2: low, 3: medium, 4: high, 5: very high).
-When preparing your proposal and report, you are highly recommended to use Latex ([template](https://drive.google.com/file/d/1NqvkR7PexEccX87sLd18IwojEuv8HuVP/view?usp=sharing)).
+When preparing your proposal and report, you are highly recommended to use Latex (templates will be provided).

 ## `Course Schedule`